johnmatthiggins/wagtail_hljs/README.md

 )
 ```

-Each language in this setting is a tuple of the PrismJS code and a descriptive label.
+Each language in this setting is a tuple of the Highlight.js code and a descriptive label.
 If you want use all available languages, here is a list:

 ```python
 WAGTAIL_CODE_BLOCK_LANGUAGES = (